+Amortization expense of intellectual property, licenses and patents is recorded as a component of cost of sales, and amortization expense of customer relationships, non-compete agreements and trade names is recorded as a component of selling, general and administrative expenses in the Company's Consolidated Statement of Operations.
 The Company tests each non-amortizing intangible asset for impairment annually as of October 31, or more frequently if events or changes in circumstances indicate that the asset might be impaired.
+To derive the fair value of its trade names, the Company utilizes an income approach.
 The Company also tests each amortizing intangible asset for impairment if events or circumstances indicate that the asset might be impaired.
-These tests consist of determining whether the carrying value of such assets will be recovered through undiscounted expected future cash flows.
+The test consists of determining whether the carrying value of such assets will be recovered through undiscounted expected future cash flows.
 If the total of the undiscounted future cash flows is less than the carrying amount of those assets, the Company recognizes an impairment loss based on the excess of the carrying amount over the fair value of the assets.